xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --output-path /path/you/saved/your/output/demux-paired-end_demodata.qza
 ```

-Now we have our demultiplexed paired-end sequences output, and ready for trimming adapters.
+This will import your demultiplexed paired-end sequences, ready for adapter trimming.

 <br>
-**Step 2: Searching demultiplexed paired-end sequences for adapters and remove them.**
+**Step 2: Searching Demultiplexed Paired-end Sequences For Adapters and Remove Them.**

-If adapters were used during PCR procedures, we need to search them in all reads and remove them by Cutadapt.
-Let's suppose the adapter in all forward sequences is `GACTACCAGGGTATCTAATCCTGTTTGCTCCCC`, and the adapter in all reverse sequences is `CCTACGGGAGGCAGCAGTGGGGAATATTGCACAAT`.
+If adapters were used during PCR procedures, they need to be searched for and removed from all reads using Cutadapt.
+For the purposes of this tutorial, let's suppose the adapter in all forward sequences is `GACTACCAGGGTATCTAATCCTGTTTGCTCCCC`, and the adapter in all reverse sequences is `CCTACGGGAGGCAGCAGTGGGGAATATTGCACAAT`.

+To trim the adapters, run the following code:

 ```
 qiime cutadapt trim-paired \